The methodology is described in this peer-reviewed article:

 Karger, D.N., Conrad, O., Böhner, J., Kawohl, T., Kreft, H., Soria-Auza, R.W., Zimmermann, N.E, Linder, H.P. & Kessler, M. (accepted) Climatologies at high resolution for the earth’s land surface areas.
 Scientific Data.

-For a detailed description of the methods see:
+For a former version of the article see:

 High resolution (30 arcsec, ~1 km)